-Have you started using video as a sales tool?
+Have you started using video in sales as a sales tool?
 Maybe you’re shooting Facebook Lives, uploading videos to YouTube, and/or putting on live webinars as a way for people to be exposed to you and your work.
-However you’re using video to grow your business, congratulations.
+However, you’re using video to grow your business, congratulations.
 It can be uncomfortable and scary to put yourself out there in this way.

 Make A Positive First Impression